 Retreats & Work Parties

 We currently have both a spring and fall community retreat.
 The retreats start Friday afternoon/evening and end sometime Sunday.
 We all seem to have pretty busy lives, so this is a chance to take a bit of time off to spend with each other as a group.
-Lately, we have scheduled the spring retreat to be at Fort Flagler on Marrowstone Island.
 It’s a chance to play music, games, go on walks, fly kites with the kids, and oftentimes we have a visioning meeting of some kind.
-The fall retreat has recently been more of a “staycation” where we still get together for meals, games, walks, etc. We also have periodic work parties to put energy into the community’s physical resources.
+Over recent years, our retreats have been a “staycation” style event where we gather for meals, games, walks, etc. We also have periodic work parties to put energy into the community’s physical resources.

 Four Wednesdays per month, we gather after dinner for different meetings.
 The first Wednesday of the month the women gather for communion and support.
 The second Wednesday of the month we gather collectively for our visioning and business meeting, lovingly called “Viz Biz”.
 This is where we make decisions about the day-to-day function of our community as well as explore bigger picture visions for who we are and where were heading.
 The third Wednesday of the month the men gather for their support group.
 We value gendered spaces and find it important for men and women to have the opportunity to gather separately.
 We also understand that not everyone fits easily or clearly into one definition.
 Community members are free to choose the space that feels the most comfortable to them.
 We are currently in dialogue around inclusion and gender fluidity.

 The fourth Monday is what we call community support.
 At this fourth meeting we gather for conversations to deepen our connections as well as support any member or members who may request it.